cetra3/cetra3.github.io/content/blog/breaking-api-changes.md

 Documented here is the [semver trick](https://github.com/dtolnay/semver-trick), which touts to be able to assist in this with downstream dependencies.

 There is mention of a `libcpocalypse`, which does not sound nice and may happen again if there is a [major version increase](https://github.com/rust-lang/libc/issues/547) to `libc`.
 I tried to find some information about where this had happened before but searching for the term circles back to this project and doesn't give a great overview of the pains users had to go through before.

+### Rust Semverver

+[rust-semverver](https://github.com/rust-dev-tools/rust-semverver) is a Google Summer of Code Project which checks semver compliance with rust crates by using a novel approach:

+> The approach taken is to compile both versions of the crate to rlibs and to link them as dependencies of a third, empty, dummy crate.
+Then, a custom compiler driver is run on the said dummy and all necessary analysis is performed in that context, where type information and other resources are available.

 ### Semantic-RS